connerkward/facebook-chat-hive-mind/README.md

 **Can also generate thoughts from your chat's collective conciousness.**

-<h3>Examples:</h3>
+<h3>Poetic Examples:</h3>

 ```
 Irl i used to you.
 Shake em.
 I would be looking to show my urban expedition outfit.
 Shirt tucked p***.
 ```

 ```
 Swimming in camp.
 Buggy.
 This is now you dawsons creek.
-Are you were never see a second after i could be gassed..
 I just to be chained up sweater.
 Im not pretending like to watch.
 Its gonna join the leopard seal because on ps4 is for the cheeseballs..
 Boomer vs intuitive comfort.
 ```

 ```